incident-io/terraform-provider-incident/docs/resources/catalog_type.md

 # incident_catalog_type (Resource)

 Manage and browse catalog resources.

-> This endpoint is in beta, released for early testing but excluded from our backwards
-> compatibility guarantee at this time.
-Contact support@incident.io if you have
-> questions about availability or want to try this out.

 Use the incident.io catalog to track services, teams, product features and anything else that helps build a map of your organisation.